-- 1. Site development and buildings shall be constructed to substantially resemble the attached Exhibits 1 2 except where modified by these conditions. - 2.
-Loading dock and service access shall be screened from public street and sidewalk view by a privacy fence or landscaping.
-Screening materials shall be arranged in such a way to avoid any public safety conflicts for traffic, nor shall it impede any pedestrian or automotive access. - 3.
-Dumpster shall be housed in an enclosure constructed of materials to match the principal building. - 4.
-The same ornamental streetlights approved by GA Dept. of Transportation for Highway 20 shall be installed along the entire length of the Sycamore Road frontage. - 5.
+- 1. Site development and buildings shall be constructed to substantially resemble the attached Exhibits except where modified by these conditions. - 2.
+Loading dock, service access and dumpster shall be screened from public street and sidewalk view by a privacy fence or landscaping.
+Screening materials shall be arranged in such a way so as to avoid any public safety for traffic, nor shall it impede any pedestrian or automotive access. - 3.
+The same ornamental streetlights approved by GA Dept. of Transportation for Highway 20 shall be installed along the entire length of the Sycamore Road frontage. - 4.
 Landscaping along Sycamore Road shall be arranged to screen the building panels in no less than 20' increments.
 Landscape strip shall consist of at least two staggered rows of evergreen and semi-evergreen trees and shrubs native or adapted to the area.
 Trees shall be 6' tall at time of planting.
 Plantings shall be arranged to provide an effective visual screen of at least 20' in height at maturity.
-Landscape strip must not contain more than 1/3 of a single species and must be shown on a landscape plan to be approved by the city manager prior to receiving any permits. - 6.
-The Sycamore Rd frontage including the corner plaza at Highway 20 shall incorporate a substantial gateway art feature(s).
-The final design shall incorporate a water feature and must be approved by the City Manager prior to releasing permits.
+Landscape strip must not contain more than 1/3 of a single species and must be shown on a landscape plan to be approved by the city manager prior to receiving any permits.